evilpaper/split-bill/README.md

 A juicy app for splitting bills and share costs with friends.

-I wanted to focus on the impelementation and not the design for this project.
-Searched Dribbble and found Johny Vino's clean Split Bill.
+I wanted to focus on the implementation and not the design for this project.
+Searched Dribbble and found Johny vino's clean Split Bill.
 Liked it a lot and decided to give it a go.

 [Try it out here](https://brave-mirzakhani-591aa2.netlify.app/)

-Jony Vino's original design can be [viewed here](https://dribbble.com/shots/4413821-Split-bill-Interaction)
+Also make sure you check out Jony vino's original design [here](https://dribbble.com/shots/4413821-Split-bill-Interaction).

 ## Built with
-As close to the metal as possible i.e HTML, CSS and JavaScript.
-Metal equals the browser in this case :).
+Technology as close to the metal as possible i.e HTML, CSS and JavaScript.
+The metal = the browser in this case :).

 ## Contributions
 Contributions are welcome.
 Issues are for bugs only.